 11 GCSEs; A Levels in Further Maths, Maths, Physics, Chemistry and Biology; MSci in Theoretical Physics

 Thales UK Ltd. 2006-2008; Diamond Light Source 2008-Present

 Diamond Light Source

-My favourite thing to do in science is to play.
+Favourite thing to do in my job My favourite thing to do in science is to play.
 Unless you are enjoying your work and exploring new options things that should be exciting can become dull.